Craig and David share their adoption story of adopting twice.

 What brought you to adoption and can you remember when you decided to adopt?

 We always thought that we’d like to have kids at some point in the future, but it wasn’t until a few years after we had our civil partnership that we actually considered options.
 That would have been around 2013.
-As a gay male couple our starting point was either surrogacy or adoption.
+As a gay male couple, our starting point was either surrogacy or adoption.
 We went to an event in London on surrogacy, and we left feeling like it wasn’t right for us – it felt too complicated and expensive, particularly when there are lots of children out there in need of a good home.
 So, we decided to start looking into adoption.

 Why did you choose CCS Adoption?

 We attended an LGBT event in Bristol – in early 2016 I think – and got chatting to a social worker there.
 She seemed really nice and was from CCS.
-We also liked the look of the website and materials they produced.
-My husband called a few other agencies and local authorities – we just didn’t get as a good a feeling from them.
+We also liked the look of the website and the materials they produced.
+My husband called a few other agencies and local authorities – we just didn’t get as a good feeling as from them.
 It all felt like a huge leap into the dark – but we felt a bit more comfortable doing that with CCS!

 How did you find the assessment process and training?

 I found it really tough to, effectively, give up my privacy during the assessment – and some of the training sessions covered very challenging topics.
-We took a break between stage 1 and 2 to gather our thoughts, and make sure we were definitely up for it – and we went on a lovely holiday after we were approved.
+We took a break between stages 1 and 2 to gather our thoughts, and make sure we were definitely up for it – and we went on a lovely holiday after we were approved.

 Despite how tough it was at points, ultimately it made us feel much more ready for kids – and stronger as a couple.
 I’ve had quite a few friends with kids say they wish they’d gone through something similar to prepare them for the impact of parenthood!
 We also made some great friends who we met during training.